You might not need to change your oil every 3,000 miles anymore, but regularly scheduled oil changes are still a major maintenance and money saver.

 - The health and safety of vehicles and owners can depend on regular oil changing

 Oil changes are an essential part of being a proactive car owner.
-The old mantra of doing so once every 3,000 miles has been drummed into drivers for decades, yet many still forget or avoid this form of maintenance.
-This can be a good thing in some ways: The vehicles of today are light years ahead of past models, which makes the “3,000 miles” advice less applicable than it was.
+The old mantra of doing so once every 3,000 miles has been drummed into drivers for decades.
+Nevertheless, many still forget or avoid this form of maintenance.
+This can be a good thing in some ways: The vehicles of today are light years ahead of past models.
+This which makes the “3,000 miles” advice less applicable than it was.

 There is no denying an oil change is vital but understanding that there’s no one-size-fits-all schedule in getting it right avoids being too early or too late with the lubrication.
 This guide will cover contributing factors to the proper timeframe for your car and the negative outcomes oil changes avoid.